aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/Telemetry.md

    to [AWS X-Ray](https://docs.aws.amazon.com/xray/latest/devguide/security-iam.html)
    and [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/auth-and-access-control-cw.html).

 2. Download the [AWS Distro for OpenTelemetry Collector](https://aws-otel.github.io/docs/getting-started/collector) and set it up.
-The AWS Distro for OpenTelemetry Collector is responsible from receiving telemetry data from the application using the AWS Advanced Python Driver and forward it to AWS.
+The AWS Distro for OpenTelemetry Collector is responsible from receiving telemetry data from the application using the AWS Advanced Python Wrapper and forward it to AWS.
 Both of those connections happen via HTTP, therefore URLs and ports need to be correctly configured for the collector.

 > [!WARNING]
 > - The AWS Distro for OpenTelemetry Collector can be set up either locally or remotely.
 It is up to the user to decide